Network Topology Optimization via Deep Reinforcement Learning: Problem definition

 \section{Problem definition}

 In this section, we present the network topology optimization formulation.
-Our overall objective is to find an optimal network topology starting from a given initial structure, to optimize a given performance metric, subject to management-specific constraints on the adjustment.
+Our overall objective is to find an optimal network topology, starting from a given initial structure, to optimize a given complex performance metric, subject to management-specific constraints on the adjustment.
 Below, we present the general framework, based on which we present our solution framework.
 In the experiment section, we will carry out a detailed implementation based on a concrete setting.
-Specifically, for a given network, we denote its topology structure as $G=(V,E)$, where $V=\{1, 2, ..., N\}$ is the set of all vertices and $E=\{(m, n), m, n\in V\}$ is the set of all edges in the network.
-We define the adjacent matrix $\bm{x}$ of the graph $G$ as a variable of the connectivity property, i.e., if $i$ and $j$ are connected, $(\bm{x})_{ij}=1$, else $(\bm{x})_{ij}=0$.
-We denote the adjacent matrix of the initial topology as $\bm{x}_0$.
+Specifically, for a given network, we denote its topology structure as $G=(V,E)$, where $V=\{v_1, v_2, ..., v_N\}$ is the set of all vertices and $E=\{e=(v_m, v_n), v_m, v_n\in V\}$ is the set of all edges in the network.
+We define the adjacent matrix $\bm{x}$ of the topology $G$ as a variable of the connectivity property to optimize, i.e., if $i$ and $j$ are connected, $(\bm{x})_{ij}=1$, else $(\bm{x})_{ij}=0$.
+We will use the term topology and $\bm{x}$ interchangably in this paper.
+We denote the adjacency matrix of the initial topology as $\bm{x}_0$.
 We sometimes write the set of edges $E$ as $E(\bm{x})$ to clearly indicate that the set of edges $E$ is a function of $\bm{x}$.
-Note that $\bm{x}$ can have $\frac{N(N-1)}{2}$ values in reality.
-Then, we consider the following general constrained network topology optimization problem, which we refer to as $\mathtt{NetTopoOpt}$:
+Note that $\bm{x}$ can have $2^{\frac{N(N-1)}{2}}$ values in reality.

+In this work, we consider the following general constrained network topology optimization problem, which we refer to as $\mathtt{NetTopoOpt}$ (see Section \ref{chap:casestudy} for a case study where we give concrete forms for the functions):